garber-lab/SkinOmicsExplorer/README.md

 - bulk RNA-seq
 - targeted proteomics (OLINK & NULISA)

-to enable interactive visualization of gene and protein expression across diseases, cell types, spatial contexts, and experimental perturbations.
+to enable interactive visualization of gene and protein expression across diseases, cell types, spatial contexts, and experimental perturbations and to visualize these in plots simiar to those used in our paper.

 ---